Glinkis/mockemon/README.md

 ## The Mock Server

+This utility provides an easy way for creating and interacting with a local mock server.

 ### Configuration

 To use the mock server, you must first configure it.
 This is done by importing and calling `configureMockServer`